utm-cssc/website/content/docs/resources.md

 #### Don’t

-- Cannot put a lab/prep on the website
+- You can't put any labs on the website
-- Cannot put any course content/ course resources on the website (including lecture recordings, lecture notes, slides, etc)
+- You can't put any course content/course resources on the website (including lecture recordings, lecture notes, slides, etc.)

 #### Dos